 - FOCUS: Environmental protection, state-owned land stewardship. - ROLE & AUTHORITY: The California Department of Parks and Recreation manages public land for public benefits in areas where onshore pipelines may cross.
 The Department may grant easements for pipelines on this property.
 Specifically, this would include an easement to accommodate a four-mile section for pipeline maintenance in Gaviota State Park.
 The previous 30-year easement expired in 2016.
-Since then, the Department has issued individual permits for accessing and maintaining the pipeline. - ACTIONS UNDERWAY: - On December 20, 2024, the Department of Parks and Recreation sent a letter to Sable requesting a full project description to evaluate their request for an easement. - The Department of Parks and Recreation evaluated is evaluating a request to perform maintenance anomaly digs and associated repair work along a four-mile section of pipeline on State Parks property. - On May 9, 2025, the Department of Parks and Recreation issued a Right of Entry Permit to Sable to perform the 18 anomaly digs within Gaviota State Park, with work to commence on May 12, 2025. - FOR MORE INFORMATION: Contact Department of Parks and Recreation Communications at newsroom@parks.ca.gov or (916) 654-7538.
+Since then, the Department has issued individual permits for accessing and maintaining the pipeline. - ACTIONS UNDERWAY: - On December 20, 2024, the Department of Parks and Recreation sent a letter to Sable requesting a full project description to evaluate their request for an easement. - The Department of Parks and Recreation evaluated a request to perform maintenance anomaly digs and associated repair work along a four-mile section of pipeline on State Parks property. - On May 9, 2025, the Department of Parks and Recreation issued a Right of Entry Permit to Sable to perform the 18 anomaly digs within Gaviota State Park, with work to commence on May 12, 2025. - As of June 6, 2025, the work authorized by the Right of Entry Permit is complete, except for some of the restoration requirements, including restoring San Julian Road, which provides access to a local elementary school and some park visitor access.
+The section of road is not within the Coastal Zone. - On June 27, 2025, staff sent Sable a letter detailing the steps for submitting a complete easement application. - FOR MORE INFORMATION: Contact Department of Parks and Recreation Communications at newsroom@parks.ca.gov.